fpsvogel/reading/README.md

 <h1 align="center">Reading</h1>

 Reading is a Ruby gem that parses a CSV reading log.
-[My personal site's Reading page](https://fpsvogel.com/reading/) is built with the help of this gem.
+[My personal site's Reading page](https://fpsvogel.com/reading/) and [a reading statistics CLI app](https://github.com/fpsvogel/readstat) are built with the help of this gem.

 ### Table of Contents